MrImmortal09/CSITTeam004/Assignment2/Test.md

 TP-REELS-001

 **Test Plan Introduction**
-This test plan outlines the testing approach and strategy for the "Reels" feature of the Instagram clone project.
+This test plan outlines the testing approach and strategy for the "Reels" feature of the Pixello project.
 The purpose of this test plan is to ensure that the "Reels" feature meets the required functionality, performance, and security standards.

 **Test Items**
 - Reel posting form